 The M2 transit mode includes several programs designed to provide expanded transportation options.
-M2 is the primary funding source for Southern California Regional Rail Authority (Metrolink) commuter rail service in Orange County and includes funding for rail projects to improve operations and transit connections to extend the reach of the service.
-Compared to the same quarter last year, ridership levels on all three lines has increased by 27 percent.
-Additional Metrolink challenges are discussed in the Challenges section of this report.
+M2 is the primary funding source for Southern California Regional Rail Authority (Metrolink) commuter rail service in Orange County and

-&lt;sup>1 Only includes disbursed funds.
+1 Only includes disbursed funds.
 On May 28, 2024, the Board determined the City of Buena Park ineligible to receive net M2 revenues for five years pursuant to Section 10.4 of the M2 Ordinance.
 Disbursements of net M2 revenues have been suspended until the City of Buena Park reestablishes eligibility.

-&lt;sup>2 On May 28, 2024, the Board determined the City of Orange ineligible to receive net M2 revenues.
+2 On May 28, 2024, the Board determined the City of Orange ineligible to receive net M2 revenues.
 Disbursements of net M2 revenues have been suspended until the City of Orange achieves compliance and the Board reconsiders the matter at a future meeting.